mathems/sw-rendering/README.md

 # Star Wars API
-This project was this project is designed to render data from https://swapi.dev/
+This project is designed to render data from https://swapi.dev/ It is developed on React js technology.
+Here I actively use the sass and bootstrap library for styling, which will allow you to immerse yourself in the world of Star Wars with maximum realism.

 ## Available Scripts